vaishnavitripa/Applestore_portfolio/README.md

 3. How can I maximise user rating?

 ## Insights

+Based on the findings, these are the recommendations:

 1. Paid apps have better ratings.
 2. Apps supporting between 10 & 30 languages have better ratings.